dusty-nv/jetson-reinforcement/README.md

 # 3D Simulation

 Up until this point in the repo, the environments have been 2D, namely to confirm that the deep RL algorithms are learning as intended.
-To migrate the agent to operating in 3D worlds, we're going to use the [Gazebo](http://gazebosim.org) robotic simulator to simulate different autonomous machines including a robotic arm and rover, which can then be transfered to the real-world robots.
+To migrate the agent to operating in 3D worlds, we're going to use the [Gazebo](http://gazebosim.org) robotic simulator to simulate different autonomous machines including a robotic arm and rover, which can then be transferred to the real-world robots.

 <!---
 Discussion of Gazebo plugin architecture